HelloChatterbox/dev_documentation/docs/skill-development/voight-kampff/custom-steps.md

 The first argument of each Step function is always a [Behave `Context` Object](https://behave.readthedocs.io/en/latest/api.html#behave.runner.Context), with some additional properties added by Voight Kampff.
 These are:

-`context.bus` - an instance of the Mycroft `MessageBusClient` class. `context.log` - an instance of the Python standard library `logging.Logger` class. `context.msm` - a reference to the Mycroft Skills Manager
+`context.bus` - an instance of the Chatterbox `MessageBusClient` class. `context.log` - an instance of the Python standard library `logging.Logger` class. `context.msm` - a reference to the Chatterbox Skills Manager

 ## Step logic